Double Seduction Series, Book 3

 The three of them headed outside and around the back of the garage.
 A metal pole building stood near the drop-off to the river.
 “Don’t tell me the early 1900s settler McGatlins were able to forge steel.”
 Megan’s joke was met with silence.
 “Sorry.
 I’m just…”

-Trey rubbed his hand on her back.
-“No, you are funny, that’s why we keep you around.”
+Trey rubbed his hand on her back as they wandered toward the building.
+“No, you are funny.
+That’s why we keep you around.”
 He wagged one eyebrow at her.
 “And we know you’re just trying to cut the tension.”

 “We’re all on edge here, baby.”
 Garret still held her hand.
 “It’s not something Mom and Dad are ready to hear.”

-They drew closer to the metal building.
-The door had a padlock on it and Trey spun the combination and opened it.
+They stepped into the shade cast by the metal building.
+The door had a padlock, and Trey spun the combination and opened it.

 Garret took her shoulders and turned her to face him.
 “We’ll be doing this today.
 Whatever the outcome, it’ll be okay because the truth will be out in the open.”

 Behind her, Trey set his hands on her hips.
 “We want you with us, Megan.”
 He brushed a kiss on her neck.
-“This is our way of proving that.”
+“This is our way of proving it.”

 Garret kissed her, his lips hot on hers, his tongue taking a quick taste of hers before he pulled back.
 “This, plus the three of us spending the rest of the day in bed.”

-She smiled and Garret walked into the building and flipped light switches.
+She smiled, concentrating on the promised reward as Garret walked into the building and flipped light switches.
 Trey squeezed her butt, gave it a pat, and guided her inside.

 “This is amazing.”
 She walked around the structure, looking into the small windows.
 Having this kind of family history must be thrilling.
 “Can we go inside?”

 “Sure.”
-Trey ducked as he stepped into the shack, then turned on a light.
+Trey ducked as he stepped into the shack, then turned on a light mounted on a metal pole.

-“Our grandfather and his brother lived in Virginia.
-They had family money made during the Civil War.
+“Our great-grandfather and his brother lived in Virginia.
+They had family money, made way back during the Civil War by their great-grandfather.
 They bought the first ten thousand acres sight-unseen from a man who’d lost his family here and moved back east to start over.”

 “Quite a change from Virginia to western Texas.”